par7133/RADXIDE/README.md

 #Example of PHP code<br>
 phpinfo();<br>
 <br>
-RADXIDE and most of code here presented and distributed contain excerpts from [alited](https://github.com/aplsimple/alited by Alex Plotnikov and contributors to the project.
+RADXIDE and most of code here presented and distributed contains excerpts from [alited](https://github.com/aplsimple/alited by Alex Plotnikov and contributors to the project.
 The original code of these excerpts could be